Mapping properties of the heat operator on edge manifolds: Short-time existence of solutions to semilinear parabolic equations

-In view of this theorem and our previous estimates, it remains to prove strong continuity of the semigroup $e^{-t \Delta}$ on either $X=\mathscr{C}^k_e(M,g)$ or $X=C^k_e(M,g)$, as appropriate, to deduce short-time existence of solutions to \eqref{semilinear:IVP} for certain locally Lipschitz $Q$.
-See \cite{Grigoryan} for the classical proof.
+In view of this theorem and our previous estimates, to deduce short-time existence of solutions to \eqref{semilinear:IVP} for certain locally Lipschitz $\Phi$, it remains to prove strong continuity of the semigroup $e^{-t \Delta_{\mathscr{F}}}$ on either $X=\mathscr{C}^k_e(M,g)$ or $X=C^k_e(M,g)$, as appropriate.
+See \cite{Grigoryan} for a classical proof of strong continuity on compact manifolds.